By Russ and Tiña De Maris

 Anything but an ordinary trip

-Last Monday, Nicki and Steve Cunningham were towing their 30’ travel trailer down Idaho’s Interstate 84.
+On March 15, 2021, Nicki and Steve Cunningham were towing their 30’ travel trailer down Idaho’s Interstate 84.
 The full-timing couple was headed to Idaho Falls to get an awning put on their rig.
 What probably seemed to be an ordinary trip turned into the stuff of action movies when they reached Malad Gorge.

 “It was very windy and what happened was, and everybody knows that gorge, when that wind starts kicking up out there it can be very dangerous,” Steve Cunningham told KTVB.com.
 “And we’d driven that quite a few times, never had a problem.
 This time just happened to, it’s just the wind hit it wrong and, you know, I couldn’t get it under control.”
 Translated: The combination swerved right and hit a shoulder barrier.
 Then, like some sort of physics lesson, the rig went left until the pickup hit the left guardrail and slid along, finally tipping over a bridge.